20 July plot: Aftermath

 Over the following weeks, Himmler's Gestapo, driven by a furious Hitler, rounded up nearly everyone who had the remotest connection with the plot.
-The discovery of letters and diaries in the homes and offices of those arrested revealed the plots of 1938, 1939, and 1943, and this led to further rounds of arrests, including that of colonel general Franz Halder, who finished the war in a concentration camp.
+The discovery of letters and diaries in the homes and offices of those arrested revealed the plots of 1938, 1939, and 1943, and this led to further rounds of arrests, including that of Colonel General Franz Halder, who finished the war in a concentration camp.
 Under Himmler's new Sippenhaft (blood guilt) laws, many relatives of the principal plotters were also arrested in the immediate aftermath of the failed plot.

+Sippenhaft was proposed and introduced by Himmler and remained in effect until the end of the war.
+Its distribution was aimed at creating fears among Wehrmacht members for their families in the event of an attempted betrayal.
+At first, the practice was not regulated and was carried out chaotically, which was due to Himmler’s refusal to “establish specific rules regarding clan guardianship”, however, on 5 February 1945 Keitel’s order was issued, according to which the family of a serviceman who committed high treason was subjected to repression up to and including the death penalty.
+Presumably, the Sippenhaft regulation was introduced to tighten control over the military and keep them in the army during the final period of the war.

+Particularly noteworthy in considering this issue is the scientific publication of Robert Loeffel.
+In his study, Loeffel came to the conclusion that Sippenhaft, as part of state terror at the end of the war, was a means of intimidation within Nazi Germany, when in reality this practice was not always applied, and most of the terror was adopted only after 20 July.
+This was due to its duality: terror was implemented only in quantities necessary to maintain a level of fear among the population that would not lead them to go over to the side of resistance.

 More than 7,000 people were arrested and 4,980 were executed.
 Not all of them were connected with the plot, since the Gestapo used the occasion to settle scores with many other people suspected of opposition sympathies.
-Alfons Heck, former Hitler Youth member and later a historian, describes the reaction many Germans felt to the punishments of the conspirators:
+Alfons Heck, a former Hitler Youth member and later a historian, describes the reaction many Germans felt to the punishments of the conspirators: